netw0rm/atlaskit/packages/ak-field-base/docs/USAGE.md

 inputField.style.width = '100%';
 ```

-To fix the focus styling we can set up event listeners on the input that can set the `focused` prop on FieldBase.
+To fix the focus styling, you can set up event listeners on the input that can set the `focused` prop on FieldBase.

 ```javascript
 inputField.addEventListener('focus', () => {